By: Anthony Porto, MD, MPH, FAAP & Sarah Abu-Alreesh, MD, FAAP

-Common wisdom says that if you're child drinks milk and plays outside, he's getting enough vitamin D, right?
-Surprisingly, not necessarily.
+Common wisdom says that if your child drinks milk and plays outside, they are getting enough vitamin D, right?
+Surprisingly, that may not be the case.

-It is important that breastfed infants receive an adequate supply of vitamin D through a supplement of 400 IU per day.
+Breastfed infants should get an adequate supply of vitamin D through a supplement of 400 IU per day.
 For formula-fed babies, the requirements are the same.
 Unless the child is drinking 32 ounces of infant formula per day, a

 vitamin D supplement is required.
 If a child or a teenager is not consuming enough vitamin D in his or her diet, a supplement may be needed.

-When it comes to giving your child a vitamin D supplement, there's nothing new about the process.
-Any chewable multivitamin supplement for kids that contains 400 IU of vitamin D is acceptable.
-There are several liquid vitamin preparations for infants that contain 400 IU vitamin D per dose, as well.
-Chewable vitamins are generally regarded as safe for children over the age of three who are able to chew hard foods and candy.
+When it comes to giving your child a vitamin D supplement, there are several liquid forms for infants.
+Chewable vitamins are generally regarded as safe for children over the age of three who can chew hard foods and candy.